Vegan Intuitive Eating: Can They Coexist?

 Veganism and intuitive eating can co-exist!
 This is because veganism is a philosophy rather than just a way of eating.

-Ethical vegans will want to keep in mind these extra things in mind:
+Ethical vegans will want to keep these extra things in mind:

 Ready to start your intuitive eating journey?
-I’d highly recommend reading the Intuitive Eating book below (affiliate link*).
+I’d highly recommend reading the Intuitive Eating book.
 If you need extra guidance, a Dietitian experienced in intuitive eating can help you apply these principles.

 Lastly, it’s important to remember that disordered eating can affect both vegans and non vegans.
 These individuals need professional help.
 Seek out help from a doctor, therapist, and Registered Dietitian well versed in eating disorders if you or the people who love you are concerned.

 I hope you found this article helpful!
-I’m curious, do you practice intuitive eating or curious about eating intuitively?
+I’m curious – do you practice intuitive eating or are ya curious about eating intuitively?
 Don’t head out yet because I’ve got something special for you!

 In this episode, I chat with a fellow vegan Registered Dietitian.
 She also happens to be a Certified Intuitive Eating so she knows her stuff!
 You can listen or read the transcript here.

-Want to keep up with our new articles?
-Sign up for Plant Powered You’s e-mail subscribers list
+Want to keep up with our new articles and podcast episodes?